sigmer/portaldocs/portal-sdk/generated/design-patterns-controls-CheckBox.md

 <a name="basics"></a>
 ### Basics
-A CheckBox is a UI element that allows users to switch between two mutually exclusive options (checked or unchecked, on or off) through a single click or tap.
+A CheckBox is a UI element that allows users to switch between two mutually exclusive options (on/off, enable/disable) through a single click or tap.
 It can also be used to indicate a subordinate setting or preference when paired with another control.